 - 1. Provide a copy of a current lease containing a five digit street address, signed by the landlord, identifying the parent/guardian, beginning and ending dates of occupancy of the house or apartment within the District 17 attendance boundaries. - 2.
 Provide a copy of a mortgage/property title, or current year County Tax Bill indicating ownership of the house within the District 17 boundaries. - 3.
 Provide a copy of two of the following: the "previous" month's electric, gas bill or water bill.
-Bills must contain both the name and address of the parent/guardian and driver's license. - 4.
+Bills must contain both the name and address of the parent/guardian. - 4.
 If living with another Channahon Resident-an Affidavit of Residency is required.
 This is a two part form which must be completed by the "district resident" and the person seeking to enroll the student.
 The affidavit must include a statement by the legal resident identifying the family members residing in the household and for how long these family members may be living in the household.
 In addition, the legal district resident must provide the district with the required proof of residency documents.
-The person seeking to enroll the student must provide documentation with their name with correct address. (eg. Insurance) The Affidavit must be notarized.
+The Affidavit must be notarized.